Skip to main content

 What should boiler pressure be?

 Even when your boiler’s working well, it’s a good idea to check the pressure occasionally.
-And to know how to release boiler pressure when it's too high.
-And how to top up boiler pressure – when it's too low.
+Maintaining the correct boiler pressure is essential because it ensures your heating system runs safely, efficiently, and reliably.
+If the pressure is too low or too high, you risk poor performance, higher bills, or even damage to the boiler.
+So it's good to know how to release boiler pressure when it's too high or top it up when it's too low.

-What should boiler pressure be when heating is on?
+What should the boiler pressure be when heating is on?

 Normal combi boiler pressure is toward the lower end of the green range when the boiler is cool.
 When the boiler’s hot, you'll see the boiler pressure increasing because water expands when you heat it.